-You can seek opportunities with the government (e.g. Department of Human Services, Australian Institute of Health and Welfare or Centrelink) and welfare provides (e.g. Anglicare, Salvation Army, St or Vincent de Paul), health services, accommodation services or in the area of health promotion.
-Some specialisations may require further study.
+You can gain employment with the government (e.g. Department of Human Services, Australian Institute of Health and Welfare or Centrelink), welfare providers (e.g. Anglicare, Salvation Army or St Vincent de Paul), health services, accommodation services or in the area of health promotion.

 Related roles include: